 Planting corn in your garden is simple.
 Corn seed is usually sown directly in a well tilled garden.
 It's very important that the soil has been thoroughly and deeply tilled for the plants to develop an adequate root system.
 Because the plants will reach 6-7 feet tall, a well developed root system is vital to support the plant.

 Corn should be planted at least 2 weeks after the last expected frost in your area.
-By this point, the soil should have warmed up enough.
+By this point, the soil should have warmed up enough, to at last 60 degrees F.

 Use a hoe and create rows approximately 2 inches deep and 3 feet apart.
 Sow the corn seed 6 inches apart in the row and cover with 2 inches of soil.
 Water the rows in well.